slackapi/deno-slack-api/docs/triggers/trigger-filters.md

 ```

 ### Logical Operators
-A Trigger filter can also use simple logical operators to compare multiple statements and evaluate their outcome
+A Trigger filter can also use simple logical operators to compare multiple statements and evaluate their outcome.
 ```ts
 {
     version: 1,